smpdev456/osgEarth_binary_win64/README.md

 - Extract test and data folder and add `OSG_FILE_PATH` that point to test and data directories.
 These folders copied from osgEarth repository.
 - Extract rar file in doc folder and use documentation
 # Test
-- Run osgearth_version and see osgEarth version (2.10)
+- Run osgearth_version and see osgEarth version (osgEarth Library 2.10.0)
 # Built With These Options
 - [x] Curl
 - [x] GDAL